jyluo/units-inference/coq-proof/README.md

 `SubtypingDefs.v` contains the definitions and helper lemmas for the subtype relationship between units types, and functions such as the least upper bound of units.

-`GammaHeapCorrespondence.v` defines the correspondince between a wellformed gamma and a wellformed heap.
+`GammaStackFrameCorrespondence.v` defines the correspondince between a wellformed gamma and a wellformed heap.

 `UnitsArithmetics.v` defines and proves properties for the arithmetic functions add, multiply, and modulo between units; including the subtype consistent lemmas discussed in the paper.